 International and national bandwidth is allocated based on actual usage at an agreed methodology between corporate and retail businesses.
-The bandwidth costs, bandwidth management costs viz infrastructure and manpower costs are absorbed by corporate business.
-The costs for retail are routed through agreed transfer price.
+The infrastructure costs are accumulated and allocated to retail through agreed transfer price.
 The Group believes that the resulting allocations are reasonable.